RihabGorsan/ContinuousControlDDPG/report.md

 # Improvements

-* As future improvements, I would like to implement [Distributed Distributional Deterministic Policy Gradients (D4PG)](https://openreview.net/forum?id=SyZipzbCb) algorithm and compare its performance with the current impelmentation of DDPG in playing the Tennis environment.
+* As future improvements, I would like to implement [Distributed Distributional Deterministic Policy Gradients (D4PG)](https://openreview.net/forum?id=SyZipzbCb) algorithm and compare its performance with the current impelmentation of DDPG.